ShaunShipman/CybersecurityNotes/READMEINITIAL.md

 [OSI Model](#OSI-Model)

-# 1 Threats Attacks and Vulnerabilities
+# 1 Threats, Attacks, and Vulnerabilities

 ## 1.1 Threats

+An event or circumstance with *potential* to adversely impact an organization or individuals.

 ## 1.2 Vulnerabilities

+A flaw or weakness that can allow harm to occur.

 ## 1.3 Attacks

+An active attempt to cause harm to an organization or individual utilizing a vulnerability in their defense.

 ## 1.4 Social Engineering Attacks